belgianmobileid/doc/OIDC/chapters/authorization_request.md

           </tr>
           {% if page.title contains "Confirmation" %}
           <tr>
-            <td>{% include parameter.html name="sub" req="OPTIONAL" %}</td><td>Allows the user to bypass the itsme® identification page if he is already logged into your application, by using the user's unique identifier key as value (aka. the user's <code>sub</code> value returned in the ID Token response).<br />The sub must be passed as a JSON object like: <code>"sub":{"value":"123456abcdefg"}</code><br />/!\ The sub parameter is only considered if specified within a "userinfo" set of claims.
+            <td>{% include parameter.html name="sub" req="OPTIONAL" %}</td><td>Allows the user to bypass the itsme identification page if he is already logged into your application, by using the user's unique identifier key as value (aka. the user's <code>sub</code> value returned in the ID Token response).<br />The sub must be passed as a JSON object like: <code>"sub":{"value":"123456abcdefg"}</code><br />/!\ The sub parameter is only considered if specified within a "userinfo" set of claims.
 It will be ignored in an "id_token" set.<br />NB: you are allowed to include both a "userinfo" AND an "id_token" set in one Authorization Request, so that you still don’t have to perform a UserInfo Request at the end of the flow.</td>
           </tr>
           {% endif %}
           {% if page.title contains "Data Sharing" %}